abeleinin/papyrus/README.md

 ## Commands

-**Optional argument** allows you to change the current file output format.
+**Optional arguments** allow you to change the current file output format.
 Possible output formats are listed when running `pandoc --list-output-formats`.

 ### :PapyrusCompile \<optional\>